 Daegan Miller is a grant writer for the Global Health Institute and focuses on development.
 He also is the communications coordinator for the Health and Air Quality Applied Sciences Team, led by Tracey Holloway at the Center for Sustainability and the Global Environment in the Nelson Institute for Environmental Studies.
 Miller holds a doctorate in American environmental history from Cornell University, and he originally came to the UW-Madison as an A.W.
 Mellon Postdoctoral Fellow in the Humanities.
 When he’s not writing for GHI and SAGE, he’s working on his own projects (his first book is soon to be published by the University of Chicago Press), running, or, more likely, wrangling his two perfect, wild boys.

 Denise Roberts has a dual role as the Accountant for the Global Health Institute as well as for the Office of Sustainability.
-She is responsible for budget preparation and analysis, everyday payments, reimbursements and deposits, disbursement of seed grants awarded by GHI, as well as sponsorship of local and national global health events.
+She is responsible for budget preparation and analysis, day-to-day financial processing, disbursement of seed grants awarded by GHI and OS, as well as sponsorship of local and national global health and sustainability events.
 In addition, she acts as the research administrator for submission and management of extramural grants.

 Kim Santiago holds a degree in international relations, and a certificate in Environmental Studies, and has completed courses in the Global Health Institute certificate program.
 An advancement professional with extensive international experience, she spent eight years abroad as UW’s Asia Coordinator, supporting alumni relations, development, corporate relations, research collaboration and technology transfer issues.
 She strongly believes in the ethic of the Global Health Institute, its commitment to advance equitable and sustainable health for people, animals, and ecosystems – and is also interested in issues of equity and justice in health care systems, particularly how these issues affect women and children.
 At GHI, she is responsible for alumni relations, international development and engagement strategies.